valtido/sentry-docs/src/collections/_documentation/clients/ruby/usage.md

 end
 ```

+&nbsp;
 ## Reporting Failures

-If you use Rails, Rake, Rack etc, you’re already done - no more configuration required!
+If you use Rails, Rake, Rack etc, you’re already done --- no more configuration required!
 Check [_Integrations_]({%- link _documentation/clients/ruby/integrations/index.md -%}) for more details on other gems Sentry integrates with automatically.

 Otherwise, Raven supports two methods of capturing exceptions: